h-dav/envconfig/README.md

 # envconfig

-A low dependency package for .env files.
+A low dependency package for .env files (or just environment variables).

 ## Usage